k-joseph/multi-search/README.md

-# multi-search
+# Multi Search
-Project allows searching for both databases and web documents data, powered by solr platform
+Is a Project that provides ability for searching both databases data and web documents, powered by solr/lucene platform